bhoomika16/SEOAutomationLeica/README.md

 Chrome should be installed as the tests have been currently written for chrome only (can extend it to other browsers if i get time)
 Java and maven should be installed

-1)Clone the repo in your local machine
+1) Clone the repo in your local machine

-2) open command prompt
+2) Open command prompt

-3) change the directory to the path where the project has been cloned
+3) Change the directory to the path where the project has been cloned

 suppose you have extracted it to c drive in your local machine the a command like below has to be written:

 cd C:\SEOAutomationLeica

-4)After the directory gets changed, run the command:
+4) After the directory gets changed, run the command:

 mvn clean install